-It can be difficult to choose between Distributing Funds and Accumulating Funds when you need to choose two funds.
-And the problem is also the same when you need to compare two Exchange Traded Funds (ETFs).
-At first, it was not clear for me which one was better when I started designing my portfolio.
-Now, I always prefer Distributing ETFs.
+It can be challenging to choose between Distributing Funds and Accumulating Funds when you need to choose two funds.
+And the problem is also the same when you must compare two Exchange Traded Funds (ETFs).

-Most shares pay a dividend to its shareholders.
-If you hold shares of a company paying a dividend, you will receive cash dividends several times each year.
-Since a fund is holding many shares, every fund will receive dividends.
-Once a fund receives a dividend, it will have to give it back to the real shareholders: you!
+Most shares pay a dividend to their shareholders.
+If you hold shares of a company paying a dividend, you will receive cash dividends several times yearly.
+Since a fund holds many shares, every fund will receive dividends.
+Once a fund receives a dividend, it must return it to the real shareholders: you!

-In the United States, you will pay taxes on capital gains and on dividends.
-They are both taxed at different rates unless you hold securities for less than a year.
+In the United States, you will pay taxes on capital gains and dividends.
+They are taxed at different rates unless you hold securities for less than a year.
 On the other hand, in Switzerland, capital gains are not taxed for private investors.
-And dividends are taxed as standard income, at your marginal tax rate.
-Let’s start to see the difference between the two types of funds with Swiss taxes.
+And dividends are taxed as regular income at your marginal tax rate.
+We start to see the difference between the two types of funds with Swiss taxes.

 Now there is a myth saying that you will not pay taxes on the dividends issued by accumulating funds.
-This is wrong!
-You will pay exactly the same amount of taxes regardless if you get the dividend or if it reinvested directly into the fund.
+This myth is entirely wrong!
+In Switzerland, you will pay the same amount of taxes regardless if you get the dividend or if it is reinvested directly into the fund.

 So, from a tax point of view, there is no advantage to either type of fund.
-However, it is easier, in Switzerland, to declare dividends than virtual dividends since you are sure you will be taxed on exactly what you received.
+However, it is easier in Switzerland to declare dividends rather than virtual dividends since you are sure you will not pay taxes on your capital gains.

 Taxes in other countries

-Therefore, it is very important to know your tax system.
+Therefore, it is essential to know your tax system.
 For most people, it is not an interesting subject.
-However, if you want to save money on taxes, you should know the details of your country taxes.
+However, if you want to save money on taxes, you should know the details of your country’s taxes.

-Once again, there are no differences between a distributing fund or an accumulating fund for this case.
-In Switzerland, in both cases, you will be able to declare the withholding with a DA-1 form in your tax declaration.
-That means that the withheld money will be counted towards what you are already paid in taxes.
+Once again, there are no differences between a distributing or an accumulating fund for this case.
+In Switzerland, in both cases, you can declare the withholding with a DA-1 form in your tax declaration.
+That means the withheld money will be counted towards what you have already paid in taxes.

-For Swiss securities, this is also exactly the same.
-If you live in Switzerland, it is likely that you have Swiss securities.
-If they pay a dividend, 35% will be withheld by the tax authorities.
-But, the dividends for the accumulating will not be withheld for you but will be taxed in the same way.
+For Swiss securities, this is also the same.
+If you live in Switzerland, you likely have Swiss securities.
+If they pay a dividend, Swiss tax authorities will withhold 35% of the amount.
+But, they will not withhold dividends for the accumulating funds.
+You will still pay taxes on these dividends.

 If you have a Distributing Fund and you want to reinvest the dividends, you will have to pay some transaction fees to do it.

 However, it is not as bad as it sounds.
-If you are in the accumulation phase, you will invest almost every month.
+If you are in the accumulation phase, you invest almost every month.
 At this time, you can simply invest the dividends with the new capital.
-And if you are early retired, you are going to use the dividends anyway.
+And if you are early retired, you will use the dividends anyway.

-The fees of a fund, its Total Expense Ratio (TER) is something very important when you compare two funds.
+The fees of a fund, its Total Expense Ratio (TER), is something fundamental when you compare two funds.
 And sometimes, there is a significant difference in fees between distributing and accumulating funds.